You’ll find the Seagate Expansion external USB drive a great Mac backup drive.

 Your Seagate Expansion has a 1 year warranty.

 It’s a little short in my view but then you’re not buying a high end drive.
 Although your Seagate Expansion Portable drive is generally reliable.

 You can take a look at the high level warranty conditions at this link.

-It’s a great external hard drive for backing up your Mac.
+It’s a great external hard drive for a Seagate backup your Mac.

 And now it comes ExFAT formatted and ready to share with a Windows PC too.